Mechanisms for the Near-UV Photodissociation of CH$_3$I on D$_2$O/Cu(110): Experimental Details

 The laser pulses ($\sim$5ns duration) are produced by a small excimer laser (MPB PSX-100) operating at 20Hz.
 Linearly polarized light has been used exclusively in this work.
 To create polarized light, the beam passes through a birefringent MgF$_2$ crystal to separate p- and s-polarized components, which can then be directed at the sample.
 Unless otherwise stated, p-polarized laser pulses were used in the present study.
 The s-polarized light was derived from the p-polarized beam by inserting an antireflection coated zero order half waveplate into the beam, which preserved the laser alignment on the sample with minimal absorption and reflection losses.
 In this work 248nm (KrF) laser light was used, with laser fluences on the sample of $\sim$ 0.8mJ/cm$^2$ per pulse.
 The laser pulses were collimated using a 6mm diameter aperture and were unfocussed on the sample.
 The laser light is incident upon the sample at a fixed angle of 45$^\circ$ from the mass spectrometer axis-- for example, when the Cu(110) sample is oriented to collect desorption fragments along the surface normal direction, the light is incident at 45$^\circ$.

 For these experiments a microcapillary array directed doser has been added to the UHV system, following the design of \textcite{Fisher:2005uw}.
 Deposition of molecular films is done with the sample held normal to the doser, 25mm away.
 This was found to enhance the deposition by a factor of 10 compared to background dosing.
+In the present work, all dosing was done with the sample close to the base temperature of 90K.
+All gas doses are reported as uncorrected ionization gauge readings.
 The CH$_3$I used in this work (Aldrich 99.5\%) was transferred via a glass and teflon gas-handling system and degassed by freeze/pump/thaw cycles.
 The D$_2$O (Aldrich, 99.9 atom \% D) used in this work was degassed by multiple freeze/pump/thaw cycles and was contained in a pyrex vial a few cm from the precision leak valve used to admit gases to the directed doser.
-The CH$_3$I dosing was calibrated by observation of the photochemical behaviour of CH$_3$I/Cu(110)-I, in which a pronounced change in photochemical activity is observed at the transition from the first to second monolayer of CH$_3$I. In this case, 0.93$\pm$0.02L CH$_3$I was found to correspond to 1.0ML for that substrate.
+The CH$_3$I dosing was calibrated by observation of the photochemical behaviour of CH$_3$I/Cu(110)-I, in which a pronounced change in photochemical activity is observed at the transition from the first to second monolayer of CH$_3$I. In this case, 0.93$\pm$0.02L CH$_3$I was found to correspond to 1.0ML for the Cu(110)-I substrate.
 In the present case of adsorption of CH$_3$I on D$_2$O thin films in which the surface structure is less well characterized and no distinct TPD or photochemical signatures define what dose corresponds to monolayer CH$_3$I, we report CH$_3$I doses in terms of effective monolayers based on this calibration (1.0ML=0.93L).
-For D$_2$O we determined an effective monolayer calibration based on findings from TPD and titration of CCl$_4$ on top of varying D$_2$O films, which formed atomic chlorine on the metal surface after warming to desorb the molecular layers.
-From this we found 1.0ML=0.30L for D$_2$O, with somewhat larger errors bars than was the case for CH$_3$I.
+For D$_2$O we determined an effective monolayer calibration based on findings from TPD of D$_2$O/Cu(110) and titration of CCl$_4$ on top of varying D$_2$O films, which formed atomic chlorine on the metal surface after warming to desorb the molecular layers.
+From this we found 1.0ML=0.30L for D$_2$O, with somewhat larger errors bars than was the case for CH$_3$I. Adsorption of D$_2$O on Cu(110)-I is less well characterized, as the TPD features do not reveal clear information on D$_2$O layer completion, and titration of Cl from CCl$_4$ is not possible.
+For the present, we have used the same dose calibration as for the clean Cu(110) surface.
+In the case of D$_2$O multilayers, we expect only small differences in overall coverage between the clean and iodized Cu(110) substrates.